open-telemetry/opentelemetry-java-instrumentation/instrumentation/log4j/log4j-appender-2.17/library/README.md

 </Configuration>
 ```

-Next, associate the `OpenTelemetryAppender` configured via `log4j2.xml` with
-an `SdkLogEmitterProvider` in your application:
+Next, configure `GlobalLoggerProvider` with an `SdkLoggerProvider` in your application.

 ```
-SdkLogEmitterProvider logEmitterProvider =
+SdkLoggerProvider sdkLoggerProvider =
-  SdkLogEmitterProvider.builder()
+  SdkLoggerProvider.builder()
     .setResource(Resource.create(...))
     .addLogProcessor(...)
     .build();
-OpenTelemetryAppender.setSdkLogEmitterProvider(logEmitterProvider);
+GlobalLoggerProvider.set(sdkLoggerProvider);
 ```

 In this example Log4j2 log events will be sent to both the console appender and
-the `OpenTelemetryAppender`, which will drop the logs until
+the `OpenTelemetryAppender`, which will drop the logs until `GlobalLoggerProvider.set(..)` is
-`OpenTelemetryAppender.setSdkLogEmitterProvider(..)` is called.
-Once initialized, logs will be
-emitted to a `LogEmitter` obtained from the `SdkLogEmitterProvider`.
+called.
+Once initialized, logs will be emitted to a `Logger` obtained from the `SdkLoggerProvider`.